 Eric Cartman constantly makes fun of gingers, even after finding out his father was one (making him half-ginger).

 In The Great Mouse Detective, Ratigan appears to despise rats despite being one himself, and calling him a rat is a surefire way to get yourself killed.

 Helga from Pasila is a female He-Man Woman Hater (with an emphasis on "he-man", even though that's not even part of the trope), taking after her father who never remotely accepted her.

 Franklin Sherman: As the first female African-American of the Ku Klux Klan, I just like to say...
 AMERICA STINKS!

-In Legend Of Korra, it is speculated that Amon honestly does believe the anti-bender rhetoric, despite secretly being a Waterbender.
-While he believes bending to be a "taint", he can't take away his own bending and it's implied he uses it in conjunction with his Bloodbending to take away other people's, so it could be a Cursed with Awesome from his viewpoint.
+In Legend Of Korra, Word of God states that Amon honestly does believe in his own anti-bender rhetoric, despite secretly being a Waterbender.
+While he believes bending to be a "taint", he can't take away his own bending, instead using his Bloodbending in conjunction with his chi-blocking skills to take away other people's bending, so it could be a Cursed with Awesome from his viewpoint.